capn-freako/agda_misc/simple_essence.lagda.md

 Here, we define what we mean by a _vector space_.

 In its most general sense, a "vector space" provides a function that takes some _index_ type and uses it to map from some _container_ type to a single value of the _carrier_ type.

+**Note:** I think I've heard Conal hint that there is some redundancy between the _index_ and _container_ types, which can be eliminated.

 We add a few extras, useful when doing _linear algebra_: